montagejs/montagejs.org/docs/serialization-format.md

 The following sections explain object-dependent declarations.

 ### Serializing a Custom Object
-To serialize custom JavaScript objects, including Montage components, define a JSON object with two properties: `module` and `name`.
+To serialize custom JavaScript objects, including Mod components, define a JSON object with two properties: `module` and `name`.
 These properties correspond to the ID of the module that defines (or exports) the object with the specified name.

 For example, the following declaration fragment declares a Mod Button component: